iodepo/odis-arch/_sources/personas/persona.md

 ## Persona: Aggregator

-In OIH the Aggregator is a person or organization who is indexing resources on the web using the structured data on the web patterns described in this documentation.
+In ODIS the Aggregator is a person or organization who is indexing resources on the web using the structured data on the web patterns described in this documentation.
 Their goal is to efficiently and effectively index the resources exposed by the Publisher persona and generate usable indexes.
 Further, they would work to expose these indexes in a manner that is usable by the User persona.
-Details on the approach used by OIH and potential alternatives can be found in the [Aggregator](../indexing/index.md) section.
+Details on the approach used by ODIS and potential alternatives can be found in the [Aggregator](../indexing/index.md) section.

 ## Persona: User